Arrow: Nocks

 Ancient Arab archery sometimes used "nockless arrows".
 In shooting at enemies, Arabs saw them pick up Arab arrows and shoot them back.
 So Arabs developed bowstrings with a small ring tied where the nock would normally be placed.
 The rear end of the arrow would be sharpened to a point, rather than slit for a nock.
 The rear end of the arrow would slip into the ring.
 The arrow could be drawn and released as usual.
 Then the enemy could collect the arrows, yet not shoot them back with a conventional bow.
 Also, since there was no nock, the nock could not break, and the arrow was less expensive.
 A piece of battle advice was to have several rings tied to the bowstring in case one broke.
 A practical disadvantage compared to a nock would be preserving the optimal rotation of the arrow, so that when it flexes, it does not hit the bowstave.
 The bend direction of the arrow might have been indicated by its fletching.

-"Some arrow materials like hollow cane/bamboo/reed shafting lend themselves to nock inserts.
-Softer woods like pine or cedar also required some sort of reinforcement of hardwood, bone or horn which kept the string from splitting their shaft upon release.
-Hardwood such as oak and ash did not need additional reinforcement.
-To reinforce a nock, most often a slit was cut into the end of the shaft, and a sliver of harder material, the same width as the shaft, was glued into the slot.
-The arrow was then rotated 90 degrees, and a shallower slot was cut for the string.
-When made in this manner, the string actually pushed the wood or bone insert rather than the soft wood itself, preventing the shaft from splitting.
-Another method of preventing nocks from splitting was to bind the arrow between the nock and the back of the fletch with sinew and hide glue or a rough cord such as silk attached with adhesive, whether it be fish glue or birch tar."